 Annuities can provide guaranteed income for retirement.
 But at some point, you may decide you no longer want or need an annuity you’ve purchased.
-If buyer’s remorse has you wondering if it’s possible to recover your investment, we’ve got news you can use: There are several ways to get out of an annuity if it is no longer a good fit for your financial plan.
+If buyer’s remorse has you wondering if it’s possible to recover your investment, we’ve got news you can use.
+Here are four ways to get out of an annuity if it no longer fits your financial plan.

 How to Get Out of an Annuity

 There are several reasons for wanting to get out of an annuity.
 For example, you might be able to invest elsewhere with fewer fees or put the money into an account that offers more favorable tax treatment.
 Or you might simply feel that you don’t need an additional stream of income for retirement after all.